-A central counterparty ("CCP") acts as an intermediary institution in particular transactions for the fund, especially transactions in derivative financial instruments.
+A central counterparty ("CCP") acts as an intermediary institution in particular transactions for the Fund, especially transactions in derivative financial instruments.
 In this case, the CCP acts as the buyer toward the seller, and as the seller toward the buyer.
-A CCP uses a series of protective measures to hedge against the risk of its business partner not being able to provide the agreed services.
-These protective measures enable the CCP to at all times offset losses from the transactions entered into (e.g., through the use of collateral).
-These protective measures notwithstanding, it cannot be ruled out that a CCP might itself become overindebted and default, which would also affect claims of the Management Company for the fund.
-This may give rise to losses for the fund.
+A CCP uses a series of protective measures to hedge against the risk of its business partners not being able to provide the agreed services.
+These protective measures enable the CCP to offset losses from the transactions at all times (e.g., through the use of collateral).
+These protective measures notwithstanding, it cannot be ruled out that a CCP might itself become overindebted and default, which would also affect claims of the Management Company for the Fund.
+This may give rise to losses for the Fund.